 Previous LRPs noted A/GFTC's past programming philosophy of reserving federal funds to provide fiscal relief to municipal project sponsors that were engaged in costly, large-scale, or design-intensive capital replacement projects.
 It was also noted that that strategy left little or no funding for infrastructure maintenance.
-The maintenance and preservation first strategy introduced by NYSDOT's Forward Four was tied to an 83% preservation program 'target' that effectively inverted the shortfalls of the previous programming strategy, leaving comparatively little funding for capital improvements or infrastructure replacement.
-It is anticipated that the programming priorities of Forward Four will be continued, albeit with less emphasis on firm preservation targets.
+The maintenance and preservation first strategy introduced by NYSDOT's Forward Four set a preservation program 'target' that effectively inverted the shortfalls of the previous programming strategy, leaving comparatively little funding for capital improvements or infrastructure replacement.
+It is anticipated that the programming priorities of Forward Four will be continued, albeit with less emphasis on firm preservation targets for municipal project sponsors.